odpi/egeria-docs/site/docs/release-notes/april-2023.md

 ### Apache Atlas Integration Connector

-There is a new [Apache Atlas](/connectors/integration/apache-atlas-catalog-integration-connector) that is able to publish active glossary terms to one or more glossaries in Apache Atlas.
+There is a new [Apache Atlas](/connectors/integration/apache-atlas-catalog-integration-connector) integration connector that is able to publish active glossary terms to one or more glossaries in Apache Atlas.

 ### Server Metadata Security Connector